Personalized Skin Care DNA Reports

 What kind of skin care cream and sun blocker is best for you?
 How sensitive is your skin to sun?
 Does your skin have trouble retaining moisture?
 Do you have a greater chance of developing wrinkles?

 Explore your skin characteristics.
-Genetic reports include information about tanning ability, sun sensitivity, collagen breakdown, antioxidant availability, detoxification ability, pollution defense, youthfulness, acne predisposition, and more.
+Skin Care genetic reports include information about tanning ability, sun sensitivity, collagen breakdown, antioxidant availability, detoxification ability, pollution defense, youthfulness, acne predisposition, and more.

 Skin Care reports are organized into four groups: